yyueyangg/personal-docs/docs/source/index.rst

 ====================================
 i guess u have found this link if i didnt send it to u, flag: yyueyanggg{c0ngr4t5_y0u_h4v3_f0und_m3_224806}

-Hii guys, this is where I keep a record / documentation of what I am doing.... so hope u guys wld enjoy exploring !
+Hii guys, this is where I keep a record / documentation of what I am doing outside of school.... so hope u guys wld enjoy exploring !
-I am a year 1 student at NTU and i am interested in exploring these few areas:
+I am a student at NTU and i am interested in exploring these few areas:

 1. Cybersecurity